DistributedCollective/solidoc2/readme.md

 `language`: language, optional, default: en
 `ignoreFiles`: exclude redundant for docs abi .json files by mask: tests, mocks etc.
-`contractsListBeginKeyword`: text before the keyword will be removed from the contrtacts list for `readMe` `readMe`: add contracts docs refs to this README.md file
+`contractsListBeginKeyword`: text before the keyword will be removed from the contrtacts list for `readMe` `replaceContractsListBeginKeyword`: replacement of the `contractsListBeginKeyword` value, e.g. when need formatting or a different word/phrase
+`readMe`: add contracts docs refs to this README.md file
   >  Contracts links will be inserted between these lines (put it in the readMe file)
   >  [comment]: #solidoc (Start)